Alfresco/docs-alfresco/content-services/latest/config/smart-folders/index.md

 You can customize a copy of the `smartFoldersExample.json` template, which is available from **Repository > Data Dictionary > Smart Folder Templates** in Alfresco Share.
 The [Smart Folders tutorial]({% link content-services/latest/tutorial/smart.md %}) also provides links to a variety of examples.

-For more information about Alfresco Full Text Search (AFTS), see [Alfresco Full Text Search reference](https://docs.alfresco.com/search-enterprise/concepts/searchsyntax-intro.html)(#LINK).
+For more information about Alfresco Full Text Search (AFTS), see [Alfresco Full Text Search reference]({% link search-services/latest/using/index.md %}).

 A node is defined by the following properties: